 NYC awards for “best place to volunteer”

 I came from a very poor neighborhood and that can form a ceiling.
 Now I’m at Harvard Law.Lindsay McKenzie | All Stars Alumnus

 Our recent successes.

-All Stars Project of Chicago announces Center for Afterschool Development Campaign at Partners with Youth Benefit Luncheon
+All Stars Project of Chicago campaign to establish a Center for Afterschool Development

 Financial statements and annual reports.

 Find out how your donations help kids and build communities.